Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 - Reach forward with your arms as far as feels comfortable while maintaining an upright posture.

 This posture stretches the hamstrings, hips, and groin while offering a gentle spinal twist.
-By elongating one leg at a time instead of both in Paschimottanasana, you can achieve a deeper and more targeted stretch.
+By elongating one leg at a time instead of both, as in a Seated Forward Bend, you can achieve a deeper and more targeted stretch.

 - Sit on a blanket or the floor with both legs outstretched.